 NOTE: Netflix’s Kengan Ashura Season 3 (Part 3) anime is confirmed to be in the works as of March 23, 2022.
 Technically, the third part is the first cour of Kengan Ashura Season 2.

-On August 31, 2022, a new key visual (see below) confirmed that Netflix’s Kengan Ashura Season 2 release would be in 2023.
+On August 31, 2022, a new key visual (see below) confirmed that Netflix’s Kengan Ashura Season 2 release date would be in September 2023.
 Please see the newer 2022 article in the links to the left for more details.
 The remainder of this 2019 article remains as last updated.

 Netflix’s Kengan Ashura Season 2, or Kengan Ashura Part 2, was inevitable considering that the match for Episode 13 was previewed during the after-credits.
 Netflix has already confirmed that the Kengan Annihilation Tournament will continue during the fall 2019 anime season.

 Kengan Ashura Part 2 will consist of Kengan Ashura Episode 13 through 24.
 What’s more, based on the pacing of the anime in comparison to the manga series, it appears the adaptation will finish the story by ending with Kengan Ashura Season 3 (or Kengan Ashura Part 3).